cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 JSON-RPC API
 ============

-ZURBank is a fork of Bitcoin Core, with Omni Protocol feature support added as a new layer of functionality on top.
-As such interacting with the API is done in the same manner (JSON-RPC) as Bitcoin Core, simply with additional RPCs available for utilizing Omni Protocol features.
+ZURBank is a fork of Bitcoin Core, with Zus Protocol feature support added as a new layer of functionality on top.
+As such interacting with the API is done in the same manner (JSON-RPC) as Bitcoin Core, simply with additional RPCs available for utilizing Zus Protocol features.

 As all existing Bitcoin Core functionality is inherent to ZURBank, the RPC port by default remains as `8372` as per Bitcoin Core.
 If you wish to run ZURBank in tandem with Bitcoin Core (eg. via a separate datadir) you may utilize the `-rpcport<port>` option to nominate an alternative port number.